 Punctuality: Timing can be crucial when it comes to the release of games – you don’t want to be missing the end-of-year holidays for example.
 This is why I always deliver promptly and answer support requests in a timely manner, so that you can get your games out there at the perfect time, for maximized profits.

-Localization expertise: As a former software and game developer, I have a perfect comprehension of the localization process as a whole.
+Localization expertise: As a former software and game developer, I have a perfect understanding of the localization process as a whole.
 If you are not sure how to handle it, I will be able to assist you every step of the way, from extracting strings to implementing and testing them.
-I actively help the game localization industry move forward through my involvement with associations such as the IGDA Localization SIG, where I serve as a committee member.
+I actively help the game localization industry move forward through my involvement with associations such as the IGDA Localization SIG, where I served as a committee member for 3 years.

 Complete services: Do you need a search-engine-optimized copy for your promotional website?
 A press release translated for the media?
 Desktop publishing services for your user manuals?
 Voice-recording services for the characters of your game?
 I can provide all the services related to the localization process.
 Having a single provider simplifies project management, which means more time to focus on what you do best.

-Experience: Nintendo, Sony, Konami, Capcom, Marvelous… I am working with the most prestigious gaming companies.
+Experience: I am working with the most prestigious gaming companies.
 I can provide you with the same quality standards, to make your games stand out.
 Over the past few years, I have also been working closely with a large number of indie developers and small studios using Unity and similar tools.
 Finally, I am familiar with the challenges of localization for mobile platforms (smartphones, tablets, wearables), such as space constraints and keyword optimization for app stores.
+Mobile games are now a very large part of the projects I work on, but I still regularly help localize AAA titles for the Nintendo Switch, PlayStation 5 and Xbox Series X/S.

 If you are new to localization, here are a few articles that may help you get started: